What is semantic kernel

 What's Semantic Kernel?

 Semantic Kernel integrates LLMs like OpenAI, Azure OpenAI, and Hugging Face with conventional programming languages like C#, Python, and Java.
-Developers can create "plugins" to interface with the LLMs and perform all sorts of tasks.
-The Semantic Kernel SDK also provides built-in plugins that quickly enhance an application.
-Developers can easily apply AI models in their own applications without having to learn the intricacies of each model's API.
+Developers can create "plugins" to interface with the LLMs and perform various tasks.
+The Semantic Kernel SDK also provides built-in plugins that can quickly enhance an application.
+Developers can easily utilize LLMs in their own applications without having to learn the intricacies the model's API.

 Screenshot of a stack graphic representing the key components of the Semantic Kernel SDK.